 Sales and Marketing.
 Sales and marketing expenses consist of the salaries, commissions and related benefits of our sales and marketing staff, the costs of our marketing programs, including public relations, advertising and trade shows, travel, facilities, and depreciation expenses.
-Sales and marketing expense increased 3.7% in fiscal year 2017 from the prior year, as compared to a year over year increase of 4.3% in fiscal year 2016.
-The increase in sales and marketing expense for fiscal year 2017 was primarily due to increases in commissions and personnel costs of \$15.7 million, compared to the prior year.
-The increases in commissions and personnel costs were driven by growth in sales and marketing employee headcount during fiscal year 2017.
-However, sales and marketing headcount at the end of fiscal year 2016 due to a reduction in workforce that took place in the fourth quarter of fiscal year 2016, the increases in sales and marketing expense was primarily due to increases in commissions and personnel costs of \$22.6 million, compared to the prior year.
-The increases in commissions and personnel costs were driven by growth in sales and marketing employee headcount and increased sales volume for fiscal year 2016 over the prior year.
-Sales and marketing headcount at the end of fiscal year 2016 increased to 1,741 from 1,705 at the end of fiscal year 2015.
-Sales and marketing expense included stock-based compensation expense of \$69.7 million, \$61.2 million and \$56.8 million for fiscal years 2017, 2016 and 2015, respectively.
+Sales and marketing expense increased 1.8% in fiscal year 2018 from the prior year, as compared to a year over year increase of 3.7% in fiscal year 2017.
+The increase in sales and marketing expense for fiscal year 2018 was primarily due to increases in commissions and personnel costs of \$11.4 million, compared to the prior year.
+The increases in commissions and personnel costs were driven by growth in sales and marketing employee headcount during fiscal year 2018.
+However, sales and marketing headcount at the end of fiscal year 2017 due to a reduction in workforce that took place in the fourth quarter of fiscal year 2018.
+In fiscal year 2017, the increases in commissions and personnel costs of \$15.7 million, compared to the prior year.
+The increases in commissions and personnel costs were driven by growth in sales and marketing employee headcount during fiscal year 2017 over the prior year.
+However, sales and marketing headcount at the end of fiscal year 2017 decreased to 1,711 from 1,741 at the end of fiscal year 2016 due to a reduction in workforce that took place in the fourth quarter of fiscal year 2017.
+Sales and marketing expense included stock-based compensation expense of \$61.5 million, \$69.7 million and \$61.2 million for fiscal years 2018, 2017 and 2016, respectively.

 Research and Development.
 Research and development expenses consist of the salaries and related benefits of our product development personnel, prototype materials and other expenses related to the development of new and improved products, facilities and depreciation expenses.
-Research and development expense increased 4.8% in fiscal year 2017, compared to the prior year.
+Research and development expense increased 4.5% in fiscal year 2018, compared to the prior year.
+The increase in research and development expense for fiscal year 2018 was primarily due to increased personnel costs of \$5.4 million, compared to the prior year.
+The increase in personnel costs were driven by growth in research and development employee headcount during fiscal year 2018.
+Research and development headcount at the end of fiscal year 2018 increased to 1,268 from 1,192 at the end of fiscal year 2017.
+In addition, fees paid to outside consultants for product development advisory services increased \$8.7 million for fiscal year 2018, compared to the prior year.
+In fiscal year 2017, research and development expense increased 4.8%, compared to the prior year.
 The increase in research and development expense for fiscal year 2017 was primarily due to increased personnel costs of \$13.3 million, compared to the prior year.
 The increase in personnel costs were driven by growth in research and development employee headcount during fiscal year 2017.

 However, research and development headcount at the end of fiscal year 2017 decreased to 1,192 from 1,211 at the end of fiscal year 2016 due to a reduction in workforce that took place in the fourth quarter of fiscal year 2017.
-In fiscal year 2016, research and development expense increased 12.7%, compared to the prior year.
-The increase in research and development expense for fiscal year 2016 was primarily due to increased personnel costs of \$28.2 million, compared to the prior year.
-Research and development headcount at the end of fiscal year 2016 increased to 1,211 from 1,098 at the end of fiscal year 2015.
-Research and development expense included stock-based compensation expense of \$53.4 million, \$52.6 million and \$46.1 million for fiscal years 2017, 2016 and 2015, respectively.
-We expect research and development expenses to be consistent as a percentage of net revenue in the foreseeable future.
+Research and development expense included stock-based compensation expense of \$47.3 million, \$53.4 million and \$52.6 million for fiscal years 2018, 2017 and 2016, respectively.
+We expect research and development expenses to be consistent as a percentage of net revenue in the foreseeable future